Leuchtfeuer/mautic-housekeeping-bundle/README.md

 ## Command

-Command to delete lead_event_log table entries, campaign_lead_event_log table entries, email_stats table entries that referenced emails entry is currently not published and email_stats_devices table entries.
+Command to delete lead_event_log table entries, campaign_lead_event_log table entries, email_stats table entries where the referenced email entry is currently not published and email_stats_devices table entries.

 Important: If referenced email is ever switched back to published, the contacts will get the email again.